Our Greyhound coach continued Northwest along route 95 through Philadelphia, towards New York.

 It probably wasn’t as profound a thought as it occured to me at the time; I was a bit delirious.

 We dropped our bags, checked in, and headed to the gate.

 We grabbed some dinner and waited near the gate.
 There was still a few hours before our flight boarded, at around 9:00pm.

-Eventually, we boarded our flight to Melbourne, with a brief layover in Auckland.
+Eventually, we boarded our flight to Auckland.